Hasti2020/CS-30-Final/Alpha_Testing.md

 - Spells are too powerful

 # Fixes needed to be made:
+- Have the time.sleep() be get rid of during the battles due to confusions in Beta testing
 - Have the player not stack Maxima or Thunderbrew potions (If self.player.increase_attack is True then dont let them take more)
 - Add raise SystemExit() to the death scene of regular battle
 - Solve overlap of spells and timer by letting the player just choose the corresponding number